 Isn’t that what we all want?
 To know for ourselves, to have our children know, to have our deepest friends know that even just a moment with them is enough.
 That in all of who they are, they’re loved so much.

 I don't know what I'd do without my DSLR.
 It allows the vision I have in my head to come to life in front of me.
 It gives my children the ability to go back in time and re-live their childhood many years from now.

 Learn how to document your kid's lives like I do.
 Sign up for our next Photography For Mamas course today!

 Hi there, I'm Karen Byker from Grimsby, Ontario, Canada.
 I'm obsessed with newborn baby yawns, giggling kids and fancy flavoured tea.

-I'm a mother of four that understands the overwhelm of the every day, but I've learned how to embrace and enjoy the beauty of it.
+As a mama of four beautiful children, I understand the chaos of every day, but I have learned to cherish and enjoy every moment.
 I believe we should be able to enjoy this life we chose.

 I've been a professional photographer since 2005.
 I've helped hundreds of mamas to slow down, pause and use photography as a reminder to take a breath.

 I'd love to talk with you about documenting the beauty through your chaos.
 Let's chat!